The Brain Tumour Foundation of Canada believe that those affected by brain tumours should never go through life alone. Your vehicle donation can help!

 - A brain tumour is a growth of abnormal cells that are either within or around the structure of the brain.

-- Non-malignant tumours account for almost two thirds of all primary brain tumours.
+- Non-malignant tumours account for almost 2/3 of all primary brain tumours.

 - Metastatic brain tumours occur at some point in 20-40% of people with cancer.
 The incidence of metastatic brain tumours is increasing as cancer patients live longer.

 - Brain tumours are the leading cause of solid cancer death in children under the age of 20.
 Further, they are the third leading cause of solid cancer death in young adults ages 20-39.

 - Brain tumours are located at the control centre for thought, emotion, and movement.
 They dramatically affect an individual’s physical and cognitive abilities.

 - Brain tumours in children are different from those in adults.
 60% of children with brain tumours will survive, however, they are left with long-term side effects.